Happy

 State of mind where you maintain freedom (ability to choose).
 Especially the freedom to choose avoiding suffering (the meaning made of mental pain), and anxiety (desire to control).

 Getting what you want, in the pleasure sense, is not freedom.
-For example, a junkie wants a hit of heroin, and will do whatever is requried to get it.
+For example, a junkie wants a hit of heroin, and will do whatever is required to get it.
 When the fix is delivered, the junkie is not free.

-However, getting what you want in the “identity sense”, probably is freedom.
+However, getting what you want in the “identity sense” probably is freedom.

 Passion